21 Different Types of Owls in Africa

 The Pharaoh Eagle Owl (Bubo ascalaphus) prefers large, wide areas with rocky outcrops as a habitat.

-In clefts in the rock, they construct their nests from grasses and other plant materials.
+Clefts in the rock construct their nests from grasses and other plant materials.

-Around sunset, when the Pharaoh Eagle-owl begins its meal search, is when you have the best chance of seeing one.
+Around sunset, when the Pharaoh Eagle-owl begins its meal search, you have the best chance of seeing one.

 In addition to insects, occasionally, they catch small mammals, birds, snakes, and reptiles.

 They sit on a high rock or branch, listening and watching for any movement on the ground to locate their prey.
-They are types of owls in Africa you should know about too.
+There are other types of owls in Africa you should know about, too.

 Watch for a low-pitched call that alternates every four to five seconds and sounds like “hoo-ahh.”